The Private Wealth & Private Client Review: Belgium

 A holistic approach to wealth planning should comprise planning for income, wealth, transfer, gift as well as inheritance taxes.

-Increasingly, high net worth individuals are also exploring investments via (normally taxed) companies.
-As indicated above, the Belgian corporate income tax regime has recently been subject to a major reform providing for lower tax rates (25 per cent from 2020) and a 100 per cent exemption for qualifying dividends and capital gains (but with the conditions for capital gains being tightened).
+Increasingly, high-net-worth individuals are also exploring investments via (normally taxed) companies.
+The Belgian corporate income tax regime has recently been subject to a major reform providing for lower tax rates (25 per cent from 2020) and a 100 per cent exemption for qualifying dividends and capital gains (but with the conditions for capital gains being tightened).

 The STAK enables the implementation of family governance and a well-planned transition to the next generation.
 In some cases, the STAK rules are embedded in a family constitution.
 A STAK can be a more sophisticated alternative to a shareholders' agreement.
 Recent changes to the Cayman tax legislation could, however, hinder the use of a Dutch STAK.

 Belgium has no proper trust legislation.
-A foreign trust can, nevertheless, be recognised by Belgian international private law provisions.26
+A foreign trust can, nevertheless, be recognised by Belgian international private law provisions.24

 A Belgian settlor who sets up a foreign trust must respect the Belgian forced heirship rules.
 If these rules are infringed, heirs protected by forced heirship rules can claim a reduction of the assets settled into the trust, even if the applicable trust law would provide otherwise.
 The execution of the judgment will, however, be regulated by the law of the jurisdiction where the trust was created or the trust assets are located, and that jurisdiction may provide for the non-enforceability of a Belgian court award.